moobcraft/neon/README.md

 [discord.js] for the whole discord thing,\
 [noogger] for logging,\
 [enmap] for commands,\
+[pokedex-promise-v2] for using pokeapi.co easily,\
 fs for managing files like config.json

 Running `npm i` will install all of these.

 ### Setup